Last Updated on July 22, 2021 by Dr. Sanusi Umar, MD

 Neem oil is a vegetable oil extracted from the fruits and seeds of the neem tree (Azadirachta indica).
 It is claimed to have a bitter taste and a pungent garlic/peanut-like smell.
 Neem trees are native to India and many tropical countries.
-Natives call it the “Village pharmacy” because of the plant’s wide rang of medicinal properties.
+Natives call it the “Village Pharmacy” because of the plant’s wide range of medicinal properties.
 Neem oil has been used for hundreds of years as a natural pesticide due to its antifungal and antibacterial properties.
 But should neem hair oil for growth be considered to be a sensible approach to treatment?

 Research on Neem Hair Oil Benefits

 Scientists are now finding that neem oil can also kill lice, not just bacteria and fungus.
 Lice will feed off the blood in the scalp.
 They will emit a toxin in the saliva to keep their bite wounds on the skin open.
 This triggers allergic reactions through the body’s immune response, which leads to inflammation.
 The itchiness that results causes the individual to scratch their skin which worsens the condition constantly.